apache/pulsar/site2/docs/administration-upgrade.md

 ## Upgrade guidelines

-Apache Pulsar is comprised of multiple components, ZooKeeper, bookies and brokers.
+Apache Pulsar is comprised of multiple components, ZooKeeper, bookies, and brokers.
 These components are either stateful or stateless.
 You do not have to upgrade ZooKeeper nodes unless you have special requirement.
 While you upgrade, you need to pay attention to bookies (stateful), brokers and proxies (stateless).

 The following are some guidelines on upgrading a Pulsar cluster.
 Read the guidelines before upgrading.